-The Special Reserve Fund is the result of the Bank transferring a certain amount of profit from retained earnings accounts to the Special Reserve account.
+The Special Reserve Fund is the result of the Bank transferring the 5% of profit from retained earnings accounts to the Special Reserve account.
 The purpose of setting up to meet potential future unknown liabilities.

 6 ACCOUNTING STANDARDS ISSUED BUT NOT YET EFFECTIVE